Skip to main content Skip to main navigation Skip to search

 • International activities

-• National aquatic animal health projects
+• Public policy coordination for aquatic animal health in Australia

-Disease Surveillance and Reporting
+Disease surveillance and reporting

-Disease surveillance and reporting is fundamentally important for early detection of disease, demonstration of Australia’s disease status and market access.
-It also underpins many aquatic animal health management decisions on issues such as regional biosecurity, translocation and management of on-farm disease risks.
+It also supports many aquatic animal health management decisions on issues such as regional biosecurity, translocation, and assessing on-farm disease risks.

-Australia’s aquatic animal disease surveillance and reporting system comprises components to:
+Australia’s national aquatic animal disease surveillance strategy

 Australia’s national list of reportable diseases of aquatic animals